 Popular music studies, investigating both the sounds, lyrics, performance and wider practices and cultures of popular music, is a large and vibrant research area.
 However, popular music produced in the Post-Soviet sphere, by artists associated with the Post-Soviet sphere, consumed by listeners in the Post-Soviet sphere/diaspora, or thematising Post-Soviet topics has not been the focus of much research in comparison to Western European and Anglo-American popular music.
 This is all the more surprising as Estrada, Russkii Shanson, Pop/Popsa, Rock, EDM and Rap/Hip Hop are major genres in Post-Soviet countries with large quantities of music produced, performed and listened to.

-This workshop invites scholars working on the topic Post-Soviet popular music in musicology, ethnomusicology, sociology, music education, media studies, gender studies, cultural studies and other relevant disciplines to submit abstracts relating to the following themes:
+This workshop includes scholars working on the topic Post-Soviet popular music in for example musicology, music education, media studies and gender studies on the following themes:

 - Nationalism and politics in Post-Soviet popular music and popular music culture.